The Town of Sussex is committed to improving our environment. One of the easiest ways to do so is to commit to 100% 3-Stream separation.

 Household hazardous waste may be taken to the HHW Mobile Collection Unit during the Spring & Fall campaigns.

-Residential property owners may, at their own expense, deposit garbage bags at Sussex Waste Management, the transfer station, at 54 McLeod Drive at any time during their business hours.
+Residential property owners may, at their own expense, deposit garbage bags at RSC8 Regional Waste Management Facility, at 54 McLeod Drive at any time during their business hours.

 The contractor has been instructed by the Town to pick up only clear, blue, and green bags on designated pick up days.